Games with finitely generated structures: Final remarks

-The answer is positive.
-Namely, it turns out that the first example of a countable hereditary class of a weak \fra\ class of finite structures without CAP was found by Alex Kruckman in 2015 (email communication), see~\cite[Example 3.4.7 on p.
+Neither Ivanov~\cite{Ivanov} nor Kechris and Rosendal~\cite{KecRos} addressed this question explicitly, all of their examples had the CAP.
+Nevertheless, the answer to Question~\ref{PbRGdg}(a) is, as one can expect, positive.
+It seems that the first (and perhaps the simplest) example is due to Maurice Pouzet, presented in Pabion~\cite{Pab} in 1972.
+The example reads as follows.
+Take the set $\Qyu$ of rational numbers and define a ternary relation $R$ by setting $R(x,y,z)$ if and only if $x<y$, $x<z$, and $y \ne z$.
+Let $\Ef = \Age{\Qyu, R}$.
+Then $\Ef$ is a weak \fra\ class with no cofinal amalgamation property.
+The failure of CAP comes from the fact that on a finite set the relation $R$ is not able to distinguish the ordering between the two greatest elements.
+Another example was found by Alex Kruckman in 2015 (email communication), see~\cite[Example 3.4.7 on p.
 73]{KruckPhD}.
 Formally, this example is not hereditary, however its hereditary closure still fails the CAP.
-Recently, Aristotelis Panagiotopoulos (email communication) has found another example which lead us to discovering an example answering the second part of Question~\ref{PbRGdg}.
-All these examples will be contained in a subsequent paper~\cite{KKKP}.
+Recently, Aristotelis Panagiotopoulos (email communication) has found another example which lead us to discovering an example answering Question~\ref{PbRGdg}(b).
+All these examples will be presented in the subsequent paper~\cite{KKKP}.

+Corollary~\ref{CORwnergbreg}(1) suggests that there is a link between WAP and the universality number.
+Specifically, given a class $\Ef$ of finitely generated structures, denote by $\covsig(\Ef)$ the \emph{universality number} of $\ciagi \Ef$, that is, the minimal cardinality of a family $\Yu \subs \ciagi \Ef$ such that every $X \in \ciagi \Ef$ embeds into some $U \in \Yu$.
+Clearly, $\covsig(\Ef)=1$ whenever $\Ef$ is a \fra\ class.
+Example~\ref{EXdkjfnodag} shows that $\covsig(\Ef)$ might be equal to the continuum if $\Ef$ is just a cofinal \fra\ class.
+On the other hand, $\Ef$ has the weak amalgamation property, whenever consistently $\covsig(\Ef) < 2^{\aleph_0}$.
+Note that the WAP is absolute (i.e., it does not depend on the universe of set theory in which $\Ef$ lives).

+\begin{question} Does there exist a hereditary class $\Ef$ of finitely generated structures in a fixed countable signature, with the joint embedding property and with countably many isomorphic types, such that consistently $\aleph_0 < \covsig(\Ef) < 2^{\aleph_0}$? \end{question}

+Such a class necessarily has the WAP and hence it is a weak \fra\ class.
+The assumption on countably many types is relevant here, as the following fact shows.

+\begin{prop} Let $\Ef$ be a class of finitely generated structures of a fixed countable signature.
+Assme $\Ef$ has the joint embedding property, the amalgamation property, and precisely $\kappa$ many isomorphic types, where $\kappa > \aleph_0$.
+Then